How To Kill Earwigs And Prevent Future Infestations

 Early spring (March-April): Deploy oil-pit traps in garden beds and remove winter debris where earwigs might have overwintered.
 Thin mulch to less than 2 inches and improve drainage around your foundation.

-Late spring to summer (May-August): Monitor traps regularly and refresh them as needed.
-This is peak activity season, so you’ll see the most earwigs during this period.
-July and August typically bring the most indoor complaints.
+Late spring to summer (May-August): Monitor traps regularly and refresh as needed.
+Peak season.
+July and August bring the most indoor complaints.

 Fall (October): Complete final debris cleanup and store firewood away from your house.
 This preparation prevents earwigs from establishing overwintering sites near your home.